 About the California Energy Commission (CEC)The California Energy Commission is leading the state to a 100 percent clean energy future.
 It has seven core responsibilities: developing renewable energy, transforming transportation, increasing energy efficiency, investing in energy innovation, advancing state energy policy, certifying thermal power plants, and preparing for energy emergencies.
 CEC’s Clean Transportation Program invests up to $100 million annually to support California communities, increase access to zero‐emission vehicle infrastructure, support innovation, and accelerate the deployment of advanced transportation and fuel technologies.

-NFI is a fully integrated North American supply chain solutions provider headquartered in Camden, N.J.
-Privately held by the Brown family since its inception in 1932, NFI generates more than $2.6 billion in annual revenue and employs over 14,500 associates.
-NFI owns facilities globally and operates more than 50 million square feet of warehouse and distribution space.
-Its dedicated fleet consists of over 4,500 tractors and 12,500 trailers operated by 3,900 company drivers and leveraging partnerships with 500 owner operators.
-NFI has a significant drayage presence at nearly every major U.S. port, leveraging the services of an additional 1,500 owner operators.
-The company’s business lines include dedicated transportation, distribution, brokerage, transportation management, port drayage, intermodal, global logistics, and real estate.
+NFI is a fully-integrated North American supply chain solutions provider headquartered in Camden, New Jersey.
+Privately held by the Brown family since 1932, the company generates more than $3.5 billion in annual revenue and employs over 16,800 associates.
+NFI owns and operates more than 70 million square feet of warehouse space alongside a dedicated fleet of 4,900 tractors and 13,700 trailers.
+In 2024, the company will operate the first 100% zero-emission drayage fleet, leading the transition to zero-emission goods movement in the United States.
+NFI’s relentless innovation and unparalleled service deliver logistics solutions that transform the way business gets done.
+The company’s business lines include dedicated transportation, warehousing and distribution, eCommerce fulfillment, brokerage, transportation management, port drayage, intermodal, global logistics, and industrial real estate.
 For more information about NFI, visit www.nfiindustries.com or call 1-877-NFI-3777.